Chr15w1986/Motor-Werks/README.md

   </details>
   <br>

-* Motor-werks is a business to consumer (B2C) ecommerce site for users (consumers) to find and purchase selected products
+* Motor-werks is a business to consumer (B2C) ecommerce site for users (consumers) to find and purchase motor vehicle related services.
   - A user is able to purchase a chosen service (eg. Major service)
-  - With the user stored information (Name, address, vehicle registration), we as a company will <br>
+  - With the user stored information (eg. Name, address, vehicle registration), we as a company will <br>
     order the relevant parts in advance based on the users needs and requirements, <br>
     travel to the customer site and carry out the service they purchased
   - For repeat or returning users/consumers, they are able to log in to their account, <br>